Schools Raise $16,000 Dollars for Disaster

-Schauss also ensures that each Georgia Red Cross region has the $5,000 of government-reimbursed funding which will enable military dependents to take any of the educational courses offered in the chapter – including CPR, First Aid, Babysitting Certification, Water Safety, etc. The Red Cross opens its chapter buildings to Armed Forces personnel and their families for these courses, counseling sessions, and meeting space.
+Schauss also ensures that each Georgia Red Cross region has the $5,000 of government-reimbursed funding which will enable military dependents to take any of the educational courses offered in the chapter – including CPR, First Aid, Babysitting Certification, Water Safety, etc. The Red Cross opens its chapter buildings to Armed Forces personnel and their families for these courses, counselling sessions, and meeting space.

-Stimulus Act beneftis Local Youth, Red Cross
+Stimulus Act benefits Local Youth, Red Cross

 Taronn, a tenth grader at Johnson High School, is in the ROTC and hopes for a career in the Navy.